 |

-GlasswareI offer various types of glasses and pitchers by a variety of manufacturers, including Culver Ltd., Duncan Miller, Fostoria (especially American), Tiffin (primarily Franciscan Madeira glassware), Imperial (Candlewick), Libbey, Indiana Glass and Jeanette Glass Company.
+GlasswareI offer various types of glasses and pitchers by a wide variety of manufacturers, including Culver, Cris d'Arques, Duncan Miller, Heisy, Fostoria, Tiffin (primarily Franciscan Madeira glassware), Imperial (Candlewick), Libbey, Indiana Glass and Jeannette Glass Company.
 Although used, these pieces show little wear and tear.
-Be sure to check out Housewares and Barware as well for more glass items. |
+Be sure to check out Housewares and Barware as well for more glass items.
+I have a separate category for vintage champagne glasses. |

-A & W Root BeerFor all practical purposes, A & W Root Beer was established by Roy Allen and Frank Wright in Lodi, California around 1920. | ![]() |
+A & W Root BeerFor all practical purposes, A & W Root Beer was established by Roy Allen and Frank Wright in Lodi, California around 1920.
+I carry some of their mugs and a few glasses. | ![]() |

 Anchor HockingAnchor Hocking Company was born of a merger of the Hocking Glass Company and Anchor Cap & Closure Corporation in 1937.
 The company is still in production today as a divison of Global Home Products with its headquarters located in Lancaster, Ohio.
-You will find items from their very popular Fire King line listed separately.
-Look for items under dinnerware, barware, houseware, kitchenware and glassware. | ![]() |
+You will find items from their Fire King line listed separately.
+Various items are listed under dinnerware, barware, housewares, kitchenware and glassware. | ![]() |

-ArcorocI don't know much about Arcoroc other than it is a French Company that produces glassware. | ![]() |
+ArcorocI don't know much about Arcoroc other than it is a French Company that produces glassware, although I have seen some items made in the USA.
+I believe it is also a part of ARC International. | ![]() |

 AvonStarting in 1886 as the California Perfume Company, Avon has grown to be one of the country's largest home-to-home selling businesses.
 In fact, today it is the world's largest manufacturer and distributor of cosmetics, perfumes and costume jewelry.
 I have a large selection of beer steins that can be found in "Barware".
-I carry other items in Dinnerware, Housewares, Glassware and Miscellanous. | ![]() |
+I carry other items in Dinnerware (Cape Cod), Housewares, Glassware and Miscellanous. | ![]() |

 Bakewell, Pears and CompanyBakewell, Pears and Company was founded around 1807 in Pittsburg, Pennsylvania.
-The company produced pressed glass in a variety of patterns.
+The company produced EAPG in a variety of patterns.
 It is believed the company went out of business some time in the 1880s.
 This glassware is very difficult to find. | ![]() |

 Bartlett CollinsLike Libbey, Federal and Anchor Hocking, the Bartlett Collins Company produced a wide variety of pitchers and glasses. | ![]() |